MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-time-constraints.md

 ## Additional Notes

 - **Current limitation: variable calendars** Out of the box the solution cannot consider variable calendars where certain days and times are restricted or required for scheduling.
-As an example, imagine a customer who requires on site service would like the work order to be scheduled on Mondays, Wednesdays, or Fridays between 12pm and 5pm each day.    can add this as a note or use a booking rule, but this only applies to Schedule board
+As an example, imagine a customer who requires on site service would like the work order to be scheduled on Mondays, Wednesdays, or Fridays between 12pm and 5pm each day.
+This cannot be achieved with the out of the box date and time preference fields or calendar.
+Possible remedies are to use notes to inform the dispatcher of the customer's time preferences, or to use Booking Rules to create custom logic with JavaScript, however as mentioned earlier Booking Rules only apply to manual scheduling on the Schedule Board.
 - could have date window start/end mon-fri and use time windows for 9-5. if not scheduled by end of the week use workflow to make it next week.